These categories of ‘risk’ can be left out:

-In risk management for business planning, you can disregard potential events that have no bearing on the unit outcomes for the period.
-You can therefore disregard all of the following types of risk.
+In risk management for business planning, you can disregard outcomes that aren’t part of your unit’s mission.
+You can also disregard potential events that have no bearing on the unit outcomes for the period.
+That means you can disregard the types of risk listed on this page.

 Routine and low-level events from which you can recover.

-By definition, recoverable events generally have little effect on period outcomes.
-Too many routine events during the period may actually add up to a real effect on the final outcome, so you might recognise ‘too many’ as a relevant variety of outcome that should be kept unlikely.
-Isolated random product defects and transaction errors are not risks, from a business plan point of view.
+- By definition, recoverable events generally have little effect on period outcomes.
+Isolated random product defects, equipment breakdowns, and transaction errors are not risks from a business plan point of view.
 They are expected.

 Most disruptive events, even those experienced as ‘crises’.

-Loss of key people and facilities does threaten long term outcomes if you don’t have recovery options.
+- Loss of key people and facilities does threaten long-term outcomes if you don’t have recovery options.
 You need a business continuity plan as well as a business plan.
+(This guide does not deal specifically with business continuity risk, for which special approaches are helpful.)

-For example, if your unit processes payrolls, you may be aware of risks around the size of general pay rises and the potential effect on corporate profitability, but unexpectedly high pay rises would have no effect on your unit’s processing of payrolls over the year.
-Such risks may be important, but should be referred to the ‘someone else’, and need not appear in your own unit’s risk management.
+- For example, if your unit processes payrolls, you may be aware of risks around the size of general pay rises and the potential effect on corporate profitability.
+At the same time, pay rises higher than expected would have no effect on your unit’s processing of payrolls over the year.
+They might have a big effect on someone else, like the CFO.
+Risks like high pay rises may be important, but should be referred to the ‘someone else’.
+They need not appear in your own unit’s risk management.

 Risks subject to separate management.

-Similarly, having separate risk management processes for each project, procurement, client, ‘case’, and so on means that you can leave those project- or case-specific risks out of business planning risk.
+- A different kind of separation helps when you have separate risk management processes for each project, procurement, client, ‘case’, and so on.
+Keeping those separate means that you can leave those project- or case-specific risks out of business planning risk.
+Cumulative patterns may be relevant to business planning risk, as with other routine and low-level events (see Routine and low-level events from which you can recover above).

-Before disregarding large categories of risk, it is essential to be sure that the unit objectives are really understood well enough.
-Only with that confidence will you have all the calmness you need with look the boss in the eye over your business plan.
-We identify risks after reviewing the objectives affected by uncertainty.
+Before you disregard large categories of risk, it is essential to be sure that the unit objectives are really understood.
+Only with that confidence will you have the calmness you will need when you look the boss in the eye over your business plan.
+You identify risks after reviewing the objectives affected by uncertainty.

-The good news is that by reviewing the objectives fairly thoroughly now, a lot of time will be saved in the risk identification stage.
-For example, the work in the objectives will replace the whole idea of ‘risk categories’.
+The good news is that by reviewing the objectives now, you save a lot of time in the risk identification stage.
+For example, the work on the unit objectives will replace the whole idea of ‘risk categories’.
+If you don’t fully understand what a ‘risk category’ is, you’re not alone.
+Nice!
+Now you don’t need to care.